Requirements by Country

 Beginning in 2010, the University of Cambridge International Examinations’ new suite of Principal examinations, the Cambridge Pre-U, may be considered for possible advanced standing credit.
 Certificates with subject grades of D 1 – M 3 and P 1 (Distinction 1,2,3 , Merit 1,2,3 and Pass 1) would be required for advanced standing credit consideration in appropriate Principal Subjects except for Engineering applicants, who would be required to present grades of D 1 – M 3 in appropriate Principal Subjects for possible advanced standing consideration.
 These standards are tentative and are subject to change.
 Note: No advanced standing credit is granted for Cambridge Pre-U GPR.
 Principal Subject examinations are optional and not required for entrance.

-Applicants from schools in Hong Kong:
+Note for applicants from schools in Hong Kong:

-Applicants from schools in Singapore:
+Note for applicants from schools in Singapore:

 H1 Levels may be considered equivalent to A/S Levels; however, a grade of “C” or better would be required for advanced standing credit consideration in appropriate academic subjects.
 H2 Levels may be considered equivalent to A Levels.
 A grade of “D” would be required for advanced standing credit consideration in appropriate academic subjects, except for Engineering applicants, who are required to have a grade of “C.” H3 Levels may be considered for credit with grades of “Pass” or above.
 These standards are subject to change.
 Predicted H Level results are required to be submitted by the school at time of application if these exams have not yet been taken.